Housefly: Control

 Houseflies can be controlled, at least to some extent, by physical, chemical, or biological means.
 Physical controls include screening with small mesh or the use of vertical strips of plastic or strings of beads in doorways to prevent entry of houseflies into buildings.
 Fans to create air movement or air barriers in doorways can deter houseflies from entering, and food premises often use fly-killing devices; sticky fly papers hanging from the ceiling are effective, but electric "bug zappers" should not be used directly above food-handling areas because of scattering of contaminated insect parts.
 Another approach is the elimination as far as possible of potential breeding sites.
 Keeping garbage in lidded containers and collecting it regularly and frequently, prevents any eggs laid from developing into adults.
 Unhygienic rubbish tips are a prime housefly-breeding site, but if garbage is covered by a layer of soil, preferably daily, this can be avoided.

 Insecticides can be used.
 Larvicides kill the developing larvae, but large quantities may need to be used to reach areas below the surface.
 Aerosols can be used in buildings to "zap" houseflies, but outside applications are only temporarily effective.
 Residual sprays on walls or resting sites have a longer-lasting effect.
 Many strains of housefly have become immune to the most commonly used insecticides.
 Resistance to carbamates and organophosphates is conferred by variation in acetylcholinesterase genes.
 M. domestica has achieved a high degree of resistance.
-Resistance monitoring is vital to avoid continued use of ineffective a.i.s such as found in the notably severe example of Freeman et al 2019 in Kansas and Maryland, USA.
+Resistance monitoring is vital to avoid continued use of ineffective active ingredients such as found in the notably severe example of Freeman et al 2019 in Kansas and Maryland, USA.

 Several means of biological pest control have been investigated.
 These include the introduction of another species, the black soldier fly (Hermetia illucens), whose larvae compete with those of the housefly for resources.
 The introduction of dung beetles to churn up the surface of a manure heap and render it unsuitable for breeding is another approach.
 Augmentative biological control by releasing parasitoids can be used, but houseflies breed so fast that the natural enemies are unable to keep up.